remix-run/remix/docs/tutorials/jokes.md

 ```

 </details>

+💿 Also, download [the font](/jokes-tutorial/styling/fonts/baloo/baloo.woff) and [it's license](/jokes-tutorial/styling/fonts/baloo/License.txt) and put them in `public/fonts/baloo`.

+💿 While you're downloading assets, you may as well download [the social image](/jokes-tutorial/social.png) and put that at `public/social.png`.
+You'll need that later.

 💿 Add/update the `links` export to `app/root.tsx`, `app/routes/index.tsx`, and `app/routes/jokes.tsx` to bring in some CSS to make the page look nice (note: each page will have its own CSS file(s)).